Marty Brown (baseball): Career

 From 2001 to 2002, he managed the Nashville Sounds, a team for which he played while in the Reds organization in 1988 and 1989.
 Brown was the manager of the Buffalo Bisons from 2003 to 2005 with an overall record of 238–193 (.552).
-He led the team to the International League title in 2004 after a regular season record of 83-61.
+He led the team to the International League title in 2004 after a regular season record of 83–61.
 He also managed the club to a first-place finish in their division in 2005 with an 82–62 (.569) record.
 Brown was honored by the league by being voted the Manager of the Year in 2004, and was also named Minor League Manager of the Year by Baseball America.

 Brown served as the manager of the Hiroshima Toyo Carp from 2006 to 2009, and the Tohoku Rakuten Golden Eagles in 2010.
 He signed a two-year managerial contract with the Eagles, however he was fired after only one last-place season.

 Prior to the 2011 season he accepted the managerial position job for the Toronto Blue Jays then Triple-A affiliate, the Las Vegas 51s, managing the 51s through the 2012 season.

 On November 19, 2012, the Blue Jays announced Brown would return as the manager of the Buffalo Bisons, now the Triple-A affiliate of the Blue Jays.
-On April 28, 2013, Brown notched his 254th victory as manager of the Bisons, the most wins of any manager in Bisons history.
+On April 28, 2013, Brown notched his 254th victory as manager of the Bisons, the most wins of any manager in Bisons history at the time.
 On August 11, 2013, Brown recorded his 300th victory as manager of the Bisons.

 On December 20, 2013, the Blue Jays announced Brown was leaving the organization.

 Marty Brown is currently the Washington Nationals' director of Pacific Rim scouting.